1large bunch Swiss Chard washed and drainedabout 15–20 Stalks

 1/4cuptoasted walnutsoptional for garnish

-Prep the Swiss chard (photos #1–6): Cut the leaves off of the stems.
-You can also pull the leaves off with your hands; cut the stalks crosswise (against the fiber) into 1/8 to 1/4 inch slices; chiffonade cut the leaves—stack a few leaves at a time, roll them up lengthwise, then cut crosswise into 1/2in ribbons; then cut the other direction so the ribbons aren’t too long to fork up when plated.
+Prepare the Swiss chard (photos #1–6): Cut the leaves off of the stems.
+Cut the stalks crosswise (against the fiber) into 1/8 to 1/4 inch slices; chiffonade cut the leaves—stack a few leaves at a time, roll them up lengthwise, then cut crosswise into 1/2in ribbons; then cut the other direction so the ribbons aren’t too long to fork up when plated.
 Repeat with the rest of the leaves.

 Heat the pan to medium high.
 While the pan is heating you can continue to dice the onions and mince the garlic.
 The pan is ready if you hear a sizzle, the color changes quickly and the onions will jump about the pan.